-2. South Bound Bus in EDSA: Ride an A or C bus that is bound to Cubao, Ortigas, or Fairview, then get off at Ayala Avenue.
+2. South Bound Bus in EDSA: Ride an A or C bus that is bound to Cubao, Ortigas, or Fairview, then get off at Ayala Avenue bus stops.
 Your landmark is the Shell Gas Station.

 Take a Washington-Ayala jeep.
 These jeeps usually pass through McKinley Road that will bring you to the BGC Bus Terminal.
 But if not, get off at the last stop at the intersection of EDSA and McKinley Road.
 You may cross through the pedestrian overpass.
 Some jeepneys though, cross EDSA so going through the pedestrian might not be necessary.

 There are ten routes for buses at BGC.
 They are further divided into other routes which are the regular BGC bus routes, express routes, BGC bus routes during rush hours, and evening BGC bus routes.
 (Image source:

 East Express Routes